Skip to main content

 Choline contributes to the maintenance of normal liver function.

-Applies only to foods providing at least 82.5 mg choline per 100 g, 100 ml or per portion.
+Statements apply only to foods that contain at least 82.5 mg choline per 100 g or 100 ml or per portion of food.

 Chromium

-Chromium contributes to the maintenance of normal blood glucose levels.
+Chromium contributes to the maintenance of normal blood sugar levels.

-A source of chromium contains at least 15% of the significant amount 40 µg chromium per day.
+A chromium source contains at least 15% of the significant amount 40 µg chromium per day.

 Docosahexaenoic acid (DHA)